 - a fully completed and approved AGAR Form 3 with Section 1 approved before Section 2; and - the completed form confirming the dates planned for the provision for the exercise of public rights; and - a bank reconciliation showing how the cash balance in Box 8 is arrived at (example and proforma provided).
 [NB: some 'other' smaller authorities may not have their own bank accounts, in which case a letter from the Section 151 officer of the lead authority stating the amount of cash held on behalf of the smaller authority is required in lieu of a bank reconciliation]; and - a full narrative and numerical explanation of any 'significant' variances between the current and prior Accounting Statements and a full explanation, with figures for any 'high' levels of reserves held (example and proforma provided).
 Explanations for variances of £100,000 or more are required regardless of the percentage variance between years.
-The 2022 Practitioners' Guide includes guidance in paragraphs 5.30 to 5.38 in respect of reserves; and - for those smaller authorities preparing accounts on an income and expenditure basis only, a reconciliation between Boxes 7 and 8 of Section 1 of the AGAR (proforma provided); and - the AIAR this is the single page form included within the AGAR Form 3; and - where the internal auditor has answered 'No'/'N/A'/'Not covered' to any objectives on the AIAR, an explanation for those answers - where the internal auditor has referred to a separate report on the annual internal audit report, a copy of that report; and - where the authority has answered 'No' to any assertions on Section 1, a detailed explanation of the reasons (NB: these must also be published with the AGAR); and - any further information we have requested (see chapter 11 of these instructions for additional information for intermediate level procedures); and - for IDBs only: a copy of the Section 48 notice, together with a reconciliation and explanations from the notice to the amount stated in Section 2, Box 2 of the AGAR if these two figures are not the same (for those smaller authorities that are internal drainage boards only); and - if your declaration in respect of trust funds has changed from the prior year, please include an explanation for us when submitting your return (local councils only)
+The 2023 Practitioners' Guide includes guidance in paragraphs 5.30 to 5.38 in respect of reserves; and - for those smaller authorities preparing accounts on an income and expenditure basis only, a reconciliation between Boxes 7 and 8 of Section 1 of the AGAR (proforma provided); and - the AIAR this is the single page form included within the AGAR Form 3; and - where the internal auditor has answered 'No'/'N/A'/'Not covered' to any objectives on the AIAR, an explanation for those answers - where the internal auditor has referred to a separate report on the annual internal audit report, a copy of that report.
+Please note a separate internal audit report is only required to be submitted if the internal auditor answers 'No' to any of the internal control objectives on the annual internal audit report or if the income/expenditure exceeds £2m; and - where the authority has answered 'No' to any assertions on Section 1, a detailed explanation of the reasons (NB: these must also be published with the AGAR); and - any further information we have requested (see chapter 11 of these instructions for additional information for intermediate level procedures); and - for IDBs only: a copy of the Section 48 notice, together with a reconciliation and explanations from the notice to the amount stated in Section 2, Box 2 of the AGAR if these two figures are not the same (for those smaller authorities that are internal drainage boards only); and - if your declaration in respect of trust funds has changed from the prior year, please include an explanation for us when submitting your return (local councils only)

-REMINDER: Submission deadline is Monday 3 July 2023.
+REMINDER: Submission deadline is Monday 1 July 2024.